jkrrv/ScripturNum/README.md

 - If you want to use prepared statements, beware that you won't be able to re-use prepared statements with different passages.
 - Because you can't really prepare statements, beware of SQL injection.
 In my application, I'm hard-coding the column name (or, at least attaching it to a const), which eliminates this risk.
 But, that may not be the case for you.

+## Sorting

+In general, sorting by ScrupturNum integer value will result in the passages being ordered in the same sequential order as in the Bible.
+Books take first priority, followed by start chapter, followed by start verse, followed by end chapter, followed by end verse.

-## Bitwise Storage
+## Bitwise Operations

+The ScripturNum integer is just sequential numbers, bit-shifted to their respective positions.
+All individual values are zero-indexed.
+Genesis is book 0.
+Genesis 1:1 has the integer value of 0.

 - The Book index << 24
 - Start reference << 12